A Unique Wildlife Destination in Malawi

 Majete was once a prolific wildlife refuge but by the late 1990’s most species of large game, including elephant, had been eradicated.
 Remnant populations of a few resilient species remained but they had been reduced to very low, and in some cases critical numbers.
 Law enforcement teams were ill equipped and underfunded, illegal encroachment, agriculture and hardwood logging were all occurring inside the reserve and the resource was diminishing.
 In 2003, African Parks Majete (APM) a non-profit organisation, in partnership with the Malawian government and local communities, took total responsibility for the rehabilitation and long-term management of the reserve.
 The restoration of Majete has included significant infrastructure development (142kms of electrified perimeter fence, 300kms of roads, water holes, scout camps, fence camps and a complete tourism infrastructure), wildlife restocking and a complete overhaul of the law enforcement and scientific monitoring function.

-The mass translocation of wildlife began in 2003 and by March 2012, 2,554 animals from thirteen different species had been reintroduced including elephant, black rhino, leopard, buffalo, sable antelope, zebra, Lichtenstein’s hartebeest and eland.
-It is expected that lion will be introduced in August 2012 which will make Majete one of the only reserves in Malawi where the BIG FIVE can be viewed.
+The mass translocation of wildlife began in 2003 and by March 2012, 2,559 animals from fourteen different species had been reintroduced including the big five, leopard, elephant, buffalo, black rhino and lion.
+Other mammals reintroduced were eland, sable, waterbuck, nyala, hartebeest, impala, zebra, warthog and bush pig.
+Making Majete one of the only reserves in Malawi where the BIG FIVE can be viewed.

 APM has also engaged positively with local people and has made a significant contribution to fostering cooperative relations with the surrounding communities.
 A range of community outreach projects have been launched with donor support and continue to generate positive working relations with Majete’s neighbours and generate much needed income for the community.